 You can contribute to this mapping project.
-I recommend that you get an app for tracking outdoor activities, such as Gaia GPS.
+I recommend that you get an app for tracking outdoor activities, such as MotionX GPS or Gaia GPS.
 When you begin a ride, simply start recording on your app, and tuck your cellphone in your pocket.
 During the ride, take a few pictures -- beautiful stuff, happy times, important turns.
 When you reach the barn or your trailer, stop recording your track, add the photos to the map, save your work, and let your app email the GPX and photos to me, David Stang.
 I'll post it here, and give you credit.

 Please follow these guidelines when using any trails: